-Marfan's Syndrome (MFS) is a genetic disorder that affects connective tissue.
+Marfan's Syndrome (MFS) is a genetic disorder that impacts connective tissue.
 Marfan's is a rare syndrome that impacts 1 in 5000 people.
-It is mostly an inherited disorder (autosomal dominate), but spontaneous mutations can occur.
+It is mostly an inherited disorder (autosomal dominant), but spontaneous mutations can occur.

 For MFS the protein in connective tissue that is affected is the fibrillin-1. this causes an increase in the protein called transforming growth protein beta.